Doctoral Student International Travel Grants from the Office of the Vice President for Research

 - The applicant must be in one of the following categories: (a) registered for full-time graduate study during the semester of his/her travel, (b) doctoral students admitted into candidacy (minimum 3 credit hours), or (c) a thesis-writing master’s student who has satisfactorily completed all required courses (exclusive of 7000 and 7300).
 If a student is traveling between semesters, he/she must also be in one of these three categories during the semester following travel.

-- The student must submit: abstract, acceptance, and “Request for Authority to Travel” form to their department.
-The department will review each student to verify if they meet the criteria, then forward all applications to the Graduate School.
-When submitting, please include the name and number of the departmental contact for questions.
+- The student must submit: abstract, acceptance and a breakdown of estimated expenses of their travel to their department.
+The department will review each student to verify if they meet the criteria, then submit all applications to the Graduate School via Grad Status.

 The above criteria are minimum for applying for travel funds.
-Do not assume that meeting these criteria will automatically guarantee funding.
 Funds are awarded on a rolling basis and only a limited amount of funding is available each semester.

 Departmental “match” funding in support of the student’s travel will greatly enhance the student’s chances for Graduate School funding.